MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-methodology.md

 #### Carbon tracking and reporting with the Emissions Impact Dashboard

-Microsoft offers the [Emissions Impact Dashboard](https://www.microsoft.com/en-us/sustainability/emissions-impact-dashboard) for Azure and Microsoft 365, which helps you measure your cloud-based emissions and carbon savings potential.
+Microsoft offers the [Emissions Impact Dashboard](https://www.microsoft.com/sustainability/emissions-impact-dashboard) for Azure and Microsoft 365, which helps you measure your cloud-based emissions and carbon savings potential.

 We recommend you use this tool to get the insights and transparency you need to understand your carbon footprint and to measure and track emissions over time.

 Download the [Emissions Impact Dashboard Power BI app for Azure](https://appsource.microsoft.com/product/power-bi/coi-sustainability.emissions_impact_dashboard) to get started.

+#### Leverage the Microsoft Sustainability Manager

+Customers using the [Microsoft Cloud for Sustainability](/industry/sustainability/overview) can leverage the [Microsoft Sustainability Manager](/industry/sustainability/sustainability-manager-overview') to get continuous visibility into their emissions activities.

+Learn more by reading [what is Microsoft Cloud for Sustainability?](/industry/sustainability/overview)

 #### Use a proxy solution to measure emissions